 The German-American Partnership Program (GAPP) is a high-school exchange program that has been linking American and German high schools in long-term partnerships since 1972.
 There are currently around 750 such partnerships in 48 U.S. states and all 16 German Bundesländer.
 The program’s primary purposes are to help students improve their foreign-language skills and to promote mutual cultural understanding.
 The program is supported and funded by the U.S. and German governments.
 More information is available at www.goethe.de/gapp.

-In general, a GAPP partnership works as follows: exchanges occur every year or, as in our case, every other year.
+A GAPP partnership typically works as follows: exchanges occur every year or, as in our case, every other year.
 On the German end, the program is coordinated by a teacher of English, and on the American end, the program is coordinated by a teacher of German.
-Each of the two schools has 10-20 participating students who are matched with a partner across the Atlantic.
-In the spring, the German students visit the U.S. for about 3 weeks, attending school and living in the families of their American partners; in the summer, the American students visit Germany for 3-5 weeks, also attending school and living in the families of their German partners, usually with some extra travel added.
-All participants also work together on a learning project, as well.
+The American and German schools each have 10-20 participating students who are matched with a partner across the Atlantic.
+In the spring, the German students visit the U.S. for about 3 weeks, attending school and living in the families of their American partners; in the summer, the American students visit Germany for 3-5 weeks, likewise attending school and living in the families of their German partners, usually with some extra travel added.
+All participants also work together on a learning project.

 Our Partner School in Germany

 Our partner school in Cologne is the Lessing-Gymnasium, which has about 1000 students in grades 5 through 12.
 The Gymnasium, the most rigorous of the three types of German high schools, culminates in the high-stakes Abitur examination at the end of the 12th grade.
 A passing score on the Abitur is a prerequisite for study at a German university.
 The Lessing-Gymnasium is located in an area called Zündorf on the southern outskirts of Cologne.
 Cologne, located on the Rhine River and settled since at least 38 B.C., was elevated to the status of “Roman colony” in 50 A.D. and still has many Roman ruins.
 It is the fourth largest city in Germany, with a population of about one million.
-The coordinators on the German side since 2014 are Cathrin Stoffregen and Viviane Frank.